-• To have read and understood all parts of Keeping Children Safe in Education thereby ensuring that the school's policy and procedures follow statutory guidance.

-• To ensure that KCSIE Part 1 (including Annex A) and the school's Safeguarding Policy are understood and implemented effectively by all staff, whether or not they directly work with children.

-• To allocate sufficient time, training and resources to enable the DSL and Deputies to carry out their roles effectively.
+- To have read and understood all parts of Keeping Children Safe in Education thereby ensuring that the school's policy and procedures follow statutory guidance. - To ensure that KCSIE Part 1 (including Annex A) and the school's Safeguarding Policy are understood and implemented effectively by all staff, whether they directly work with children. - To allocate sufficient time, training and resources to enable the DSL and Deputies to carry out their roles effectively.

-• To ensure that all staff feel able to raise concerns about poor or unsafe practice and that such concerns are handled sensitively in accordance with the school's Whistleblowing procedures.

-• To ensure pupils are taught about keeping safe, including online

-• To ensure systems are in place, which are easily understood and easily accessible for pupils to report concerns, including abuse.

-• To deal with any reports regarding concerns or allegations related to the conduct of adults (this includes behaviour outside of school that might indicate an individual is unsuitable to work with children), including low level concerns.

-• to seek advice and liaise with the Local Authority Designated Officer (LADO) regarding concerns about adults.

-• To undertake training on safer recruitment processes at regular intervals a) To ensure safeguarding and child protection underpin all relevant aspects of process and policy development, and that processes and policies operate with the best interests of pupils at their heart.

-• To monitor the effectiveness of this policy and its procedures in liaison with the Safeguarding Governor and SLT and to remedy any deficiencies immediately.
+- To ensure that all staff feel able to raise concerns about poor or unsafe practice and that such concerns are handled sensitively in accordance with the school's Whistleblowing procedures. - To ensure pupils are taught about keeping safe, including online - To ensure systems are in place, which are easily understood and easily accessible for pupils to report concerns, including abuse. - To deal with any reports regarding concerns or allegations related to the conduct of adults (this includes behaviour outside of school that might indicate an individual is unsuitable to work with children), including low level concerns. - to seek advice and liaise with the Local Authority Designated Officer (LADO) regarding concerns about adults. - To undertake training on safer recruitment processes at regular intervals - To monitor the effectiveness of this policy and its procedures in liaison with the Safeguarding Governor and SLT and to remedy any deficiencies immediately.

-12. Responsibilities of the Board of Governors and Proprietor b) To ensure policies, procedures and training in the schools are effective and comply with the law at all times.
+7. Responsibilities of the Board of Governors and Proprietor

-c) To ensure there is a nominated governor for safeguarding, who takes leadership responsibility at Board level for all safeguarding matters.

-d) To ensure the nominated governor has the required knowledge, skills and expertise to take leadership responsibility for the school's safeguarding arrangements.

-e) To ensure an appropriate senior member of staff, from The Lyceum School is appointed to the role of designated safeguarding lead.

-f) To ensure there is an effective Safeguarding Policy in place, which is consistent with KCSIE (Sept 2023), Working Together (2018) and the requirements of City and Hackney Safeguarding Children's Partnership (CHSCP).

-g) To ensure the policy is available publicly on the school's website.

-h) To ensure child protection files are maintained, which show a clear chronology and the reason for decisions taken.

-i) To ensure there are other appropriate policies and procedures in place to safeguard and promote children's welfare including, but not limited to, a Staff Code of Conduct, Anti-bullying Policy, Behaviour Policy, Relationships & Sex Education Policy.

-j) To ensure that each Dukes organisation has a written behaviour policy and that is it made available to parents through a website or on request.
+- a) To ensure safeguarding and child protection underpin all relevant aspects of process and policy development, and that processes and policies operate with the best interests of pupils at their heart. - b) To ensure policies, procedures and training in the schools are effective and always comply with the law. - c) To ensure there is a nominated governor for safeguarding, who takes leadership responsibility at Board level for all safeguarding matters. - d) To ensure the nominated governor has the required knowledge, skills and expertise to take leadership responsibility for the school's safeguarding arrangements. - e) To ensure an appropriate senior member of staff, from The Lyceum School is appointed to the role of designated safeguarding lead. - f) To ensure there is an effective Safeguarding Policy in place, which is consistent with KCSIE (Sept 2024), Working Together (2018) and the requirements of City and Hackney Safeguarding Children's Partnership (CHSCP). - g) To ensure the policy is available publicly on the school's website. - h) To ensure child protection files are maintained, which show a clear chronology and the reason for decisions taken. - i) To ensure there are other appropriate policies and procedures in place to safeguard and promote children's welfare including, but not limited to, a Staff Code of Conduct, Anti-bullying Policy, Behaviour Policy, Relationships & Sex Education Policy. - j) To ensure that each Dukes organisation has a written behaviour policy and that is it made available to parents through a website or on request.
 The behaviour policy should take into account the guidance provided below:

+https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1101597/Behaviour in schools guidance sept 22.pdf
-https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file /1101597/Behaviour\in\schools\guidance\sept\22.pdf k) To ensure there is an effective Staff Code of Conduct (including online conduct) which is implemented throughout the school.

-I) To ensure that The Lyceum School holds at least two emergency contact numbers for each child.

-m) To ensure that safer recruitment procedures are followed in accordance with Part 3 of KCSIE and that all relevant checks are carried out on all staff before starting their employment and recorded in the school's Single Central Record (SCR).

-n) To ensure IT systems have appropriate filters installed without unduly restricting access for educational purposes.
+- k) To ensure there is an effective Staff Code of Conduct (including online conduct) which is implemented throughout the school. - I) To ensure that The Lyceum School holds at least two emergency contact numbers for each child. - m) To ensure that safer recruitment procedures are followed in accordance with Part 3 of KCSIE and that all relevant checks are carried out on all staff before starting their employment and recorded in the school's Single Central Record (SCR). - n) To ensure IT systems have appropriate filters installed without unduly restricting access for educational purposes.